-The Ultimate Guide to Webinars: 41 Tips for Successful Webinars
+41 Tips & Best Practices To Create Great Webinars

 - Can you record?

-It’s easy to schedule and configure the settings of each webinar.
+It is also easy to schedule and configure the settings of each webinar.

-GoToWebinar also provides automated polls, surveys, and follow-up emails to promote attendee engagement.
+BigMarker also provides automated polls, the ability to load supplemental handouts, and follow-up emails to promote attendee engagement.

-However, it requires attendees to download the software so they can join the webinar.

-Some might find it annoying to have to download it, but the features can compensate for the download effort.

-It also has chat capabilities that allow for more engagement.
+It also has chat capabilities that allow for more engagement and a live Q&A function that allows the audience to upvote their favorite questions.

-The webinar reports generated by GoTo are segregated by what metrics you wish to see, whether it’s about attendance, registration, performance, a survey, or just the overall webinar analytics.
+The webinar reports generated by BigMarker are segregated by what metrics you wish to see – whether it’s about attendance, registration, performance, a poll, Q&A questions, or just the overall webinar analytics.

-It gives a good measure of what you did well, and what else you can improve on.
+It gives a good measure of what you did well and what else you can improve on.

 Other webinar platform options include:

-- Demio
+- Demio.

-- EasyWebinar
+- EasyWebinar.

-- WebinarNinja
+- WebinarNinja.

-- Webinar Jam
+- Webinar Jam.

-15. Invest in a Great Headset or Microphone
+15. Invest In A Great Headset Or Microphone

 You don’t want your audience to be straining just to catch every word you say.

-You want them sitting back comfortably as they listen to your crystal-clear voice.
+You want them to sit back comfortably as they listen to your crystal-clear voice.

 To achieve this, stop using your laptop’s built-in mic for webinars.